 Legend

 Tim Curry and his make-up team turn in a genre-defining performance as Darkness, a classically styled devil or demon who wants to kill the embodiment of love and Light, a pair of mated unicorns, thereby giving himself dominion over the world.
-Unfortunately for him, the unicorns will only show themselves to those pure of heart, enter Cruise’s Jack and Sara’s Lili.
+Unfortunately for him, the unicorns will only show themselves to those who are pure of heart, who enter Cruise’s Jack and Sara’s Lili.
 Jack is a young forest-dwelling hermit, and Lili is a princess fascinated with him.
 In the name of true love, Jack (being pure of heart) decides to show Lili the unicorns.

 Unbeknownst to Jack, Darkness has been waiting for just such an opportunity.
 A trap is set, tragedy ensues, and Jack must begin a quest to save the world and Lili from Darkness.